 In my work as a psychologist, I see myself as having three basic jobs.

 The first is to listen for patterns in what you tell me, and to help you figure out what the underlying factors in your distress are.
 These patterns can stem from a history of traumatic experiences, values that may be outdated, entrenched beliefs about yourself and the world around you, ways of relating that you fell into at an early age, or habits that keep you cut off from what is truly important to you.
-Regardless of where these patterns come from, I find that we are more able to make meaningful change when we understand what is going on beneath the surface, and can address the real players rather than just what meets the eye.
+Regardless of the origins, I find that we are more able to make meaningful change when we understand what is going on beneath the surface, and can address the underlying causes rather than just what meets the eye.

-The second is to help figure out how and why you might be contributing to what’s going on – not in a blaming way, but in a way that helps you make choices that work better for you.
-We all contribute to our own challenges in some fashion, and my hope is that I’ll be able to help you clarify what’s going on and to “choose better pain” – whether that’s the alarming feeling of saying “no” to some of the things you don’t want to do, rather than over-prioritizing the happiness of others; the discomfort of letting go of “safe” strategies that aren’t working anymore and trying new ones; or the fear associated with being honest about who you are, rather than continuing to mask it in an effort to avoid dealing with what life might look like if you decide to live with greater integrity and authenticity.
+The second is to help you discern how and why you might be playing a role in what’s going on – not in a blaming way, but in a way that helps you make choices that work better for you.
+We all contribute to our own challenges in some fashion, and my hope is that I’ll be able to help you clarify what’s going on and to “choose better pain” – whether that’s the alarming feeling of saying “no” to some of the things you don’t want to do, rather than over-prioritizing the happiness of others; the discomfort of letting go of “safe” strategies that really aren’t working anymore; or the fear associated with being honest about who you are, rather than continuing to mask it in an effort to avoid the challenges of living a life of greater integrity and authenticity.

 The third is to help you identify concrete strategies that will help you live better.
 I take a practical approach to change, grounding our efforts not just in insights but in manageable, impactful shifts in behavior.
 I work best with clients who have a blend of curiosity and determination when it comes to changing what’s going on for them, who are actively engaged in the therapy process, and who are willing to try new approaches outside of sessions.